debianchef/101/uncle_debian_notes_on_foundry.md

 ```bash
 forge init MyfirstContract --no-commit
 ```
+---
 >[!NOTE]
->Forge is a command-line tool that >ships with Foundry.
+>Forge is a command-line tool that ships with Foundry.
 Forge  tests, builds, and deploys your smart contracts

->Your Project Directory should look like this .
+Your Project Directory should look like this .

 ![alt text](image.png)